How we build Digital IDs with privacy and security at their core

 Privacy and security are at the heart of everything we do at Yoti.
 From the way we build our products, our security certifications and audits, our unique approach to data storage and our ethical principles – we are committed to upholding the highest security standards throughout every part of our business.

-Our seven ethical principles guide our everyday decisions and ensure that we always strive to do the right thing.
+Our seven principles guide our everyday decisions and ensure that we always strive to do the right thing.
 They have a strong focus on how we enable privacy and anonymity, how we keep sensitive data secure, and how we’re transparent and held accountable.

 To ensure that we’re always held accountable we’re advised by our Guardian Council, an independent ethics board made up of experts in human rights, data privacy and last mile tech.
 They help us to navigate the complex world of identity.
 They bring their expertise to the table, help us to stay consistent with our mission, and ensure that your data stays safe.